Joe Marler: England

 In September 2018 Marler announced his retirement from international rugby but later reversed his decision, re-joining the England squad for the 2019 Rugby World Cup.
 Marler came off the bench for the semi-final victory over New Zealand and was a second half replacement for Mako Vunipola in the final as England were defeated by South Africa to finish runners up.

 In March 2020, Marler was banned from playing for 10-weeks after he grabbed Alun Wyn Jones' genitals during a Six Nations match against Wales.
 As a result of the coronavirus lockdown, the ban ended without Marler missing any matches since every fixture that Marler could have played was postponed.

 In December 2020 Marler was a second-half substitute for Ellis Genge as England defeated France in the final of the Autumn Nations Cup.

+In September 2023, Marler returned to the England squad to play in the 2023 Rugby World Cup, his third World Cup with the senior side.
+In England's opening game vs Argentina, he replaced Ellis Genge in the 54th minute.
+He played in all Group matches, the Quarter Final win against Fiji and the Semi Final loss to South Africa.
+He did not play in the Bronze Medal match against Argentina.

+Marler attracted attention in October 2024 after tweeting that "the Haka needs binning", calling the All Blacks' pre-match ritual "ridiculous."
+His comments were widely criticised, including by New Zealand coach Scott Robertson, with academic Karaitiana Taiuru saying that Marler "lacked cultural appreciation."
+Marler later apologised for his "poorly articulated" words, saying that he "meant no malice in asking for it to be binned, just want to see the restrictions lifted to allow for a response without sanction."

+He announced his retirement from the team on 3 November 2024.

 British & Irish Lions

 On 19 April 2017, Marler was one of 41 players selected for the British & Irish Lions' tour to New Zealand in June and July of that year.
 He made five appearances in the tour games but did not feature in the Test series against New Zealand.